adpushup/ApMobileSDKDemo/InstreamAdExampleWithApExoPlayer/README.md

 In-Stream ads are the multimedia ads that you can insert between video content of your app.

-To integrate In-stream ads into your app, You can use **ApExoPlayer** of **ApMobileSDK**.
+To integrate In-stream ads into your app, You can use **ApPlayer** of **ApMobileSDK**.
-It is a simplified version of Exo Player that has built in support for IMA Ads.
+It is a simplified version of Media3 Exo Player that has built in support for IMA Ads.

 <aside>
 💡 Note: ApMobileSDK also support custom video players.
 It can generate VAST Tags in realtime that you can use in your custom player.
 Check out the Last section of this doc for more info.